 Sumando Manos Nutriction, Health and Education's programas support more 6500 childern in more than 90 schools, foster homes and childern feed centers and their communities located in remote zones throughout 14 provinces in Argentina,

 Here is a brief description of some of our ongoing activities.

-In March, at the beginning of the school year, we resumed our program “Breakfast for the Children” in Chaco and Misiones.
-Approximately 300 children benefit from this program and receive breakfast and/or lunch.
-This is a key campaign since at many of these schools this is the only meal the kids receive in the day.
-Anything you can do to help will be welcome.
-With USD10 we can provide breakfast to a child for an entire month. to receive further information and donate, please visit: www.sumandomanos.org
+Our program “Breakfast for the Children” continues in Chaco and Misiones.
+Approximately 300 children benefit from it and receive breakfast and/or lunch.
+This is a key campaign since at many of these schools this is the only meal the kids receive during the day.
+Anything you can do to help will be greatly appreciated.
+With US$10 we can provide breakfast to a child for an entire month;

 “Casa Feliz” soup kitchen Gonzalez Catan – Buenos Aires